thenicebro/scenarios/linux/challenge-find-file-location/step3.md

-# Using The Which Command
+# Using the Which Command

 ## Introduction